Skip to main content

 • Build an AI Agent — basic, but it nails the mental model: tool calls, the agent loop, why agents behave as they do.

 • Learn Pub/Sub — hands-on Go with RabbitMQ.
-Good refresher on messaging patterns.
+Messaging patterns you actually wire up and run.

 • Functional Programming in Python — new perspective on composition, plus a tour of the functools library.